Last updated 26/03/2023

 - Helping older children with homework after school.

-- A consistent key person – a secure attachment figure who doesn’t change day to day – a chance for a child to build a long lasting close relationship over a period of time
+- A consistent key person – a secure attachment figure who doesn’t change day to day – a chance for a child to build a long lasting close relationship over a period of time, sometimes for life!

-- Quiet spaces to relax – nurseries are noisy and busy
+- Quiet spaces to relax – nurseries are noisy and busy.
+This can be especially beneficial for children with additional needs.

 The second step is to add to the list in Step 1 with the benefits of your own childminding setting.
 What is different about your business that would make parents want to choose your setting over your local nursery or the childminder down the street?
 Are you cheaper?
 Do you provide better meals?
 Do you speak two languages at home?
 Do you provide better outings?
 Do you have a sharp focus on STEM activities?
 Do you have lots of experience?
 Are you rated outstanding?
 Are your prices competitive?
 Do you offer funded places?